Updated: Sep 8

 Often big multicultural companies seem to have better ethical standards in place and even thus us yogis have our good old Yamas and Niyamas, it often seems they are not applied.

 Sometimes a teacher who may have narcissistic tendencies (we all have narcissistic tendencies to a lesser and greater extend and social media is increasing this) and gets his or her self-worth through admiration and adulation, at other times it is the student who transgresses all his or her ideas onto the teacher or vice versa the teacher transgresses his or her need onto the students (sees in the teacher his or her perfect parent, life partner or else, whereas the teacher sees in their students the need to be liked etc.).
-We think this only happens with rock stars, but as a yoga teacher or in fact any person who stands in front of a crowd, with more and more people wanting to be charismatic teachers or looking up to charismatic teaching there is a danger of more and more “abuse” happening.
+We think this only happens with rock stars, but as a yoga teacher or in fact, any person who stands in front of a crowd, with more and more people wanting to be charismatic teachers or looking up to charismatic teaching there is a danger of more and more “abuse” happening.

 Therefore, any good teacher training should make any inspiring teacher aware of being aware of Asmita (obstacle on the path of yoga, the” me me me. it's only me” and I do my own thing element), and we see more and more of this.
 In either case, it’s very unhealthy and psychologically disturbing and to watch uncomfortable.
-We have to be discerning NOT to abuse this relationship and to empower our students by inviting them to grow, but as a student we also have the duty to "listen or give attention" (never surrender blindly), otherwise there will be no mutual growth.
+We have to be discerning NOT to abuse this relationship and to empower our students by inviting them to grow, but as a student, we also have the duty to "listen or give attention" (never surrender blindly), otherwise, there will be no mutual growth.
 To listen and absorb does not mean to blindly do what you are told, but a willingness to commit and study and a constant willingness by the teacher and the student mutually to stay humble and self examine him or herself.

-Yoga should be a sacred ground for self-discovery and spiritual growth, so any narcissistic tendencies in a teacher or student have to be stopped and the teacher has to learn “humility” “selflessness”, “ethical business practices” and “integrity”.
+Yoga ought to be a sacred ground for self-discovery and spiritual growth, so any narcissistic tendencies in a teacher or student have to be stopped and the teacher has to learn “humility” “selflessness”, “ethical business practices” and “integrity”.
 There is no pride nor entitlement to call the people who come to your classes “followers” or even "my students" and even before we call them students a certain intimacy and regularity has to be established.
-A good teacher does not create attachment to people who come to her or his class.
+A good teacher does not create an attachment to people who come to her or his class.

 I would not dare to call anybody in a casual class who may even have more experience than me a “student” unless this person commits to being taught by me and even then, I recognize the fact that we are all “eternal students” of yoga.
 When I started to teach, I remember when people thanked me for a wonderful class saying, “I only give you the tools, you made it wonderful for yourself” and “let’s give this thanks to the wonderful art of yoga”.